Octavio González: Caudillos de Chihuahua (2023–present)

 After the FAM league shut down operations, González signed with the Caudillos de Chihuahua, one of four FAM teams who joined the LFA ahead of the 2023 LFA season.
 The Caudillos finished the regular season with a perfect 10–0 record.
 González contributed four sacks on a defensive unit that led the league in fewest points allowed (188) and fewest yards allowed (3,055).
 He recorded two key sacks in the fourth quarter of their 34–20 semifinal win over the defending champions, the Fundidores de Monterrey.
 The Caudillos went on to defeat the Dinos de Saltillo by a score of 10–0 in Tazón México VI to complete their perfect season.
 González earned Tazón México MVP honors, becoming the second defensive player (and second defensive lineman) to win the award.

 In 2024, González led the league with eight sacks.
 He helped the Caudillos complete their second straight perfect season by compiling an 8–0 regular-season record and beating the Raptors de Naucalpan in Tazón México VII.

 National team career

 González was called up to represent the Mexico national team at the 2015 IFAF World Championship.
 He was named the team MVP in their opening game against the United States after recording two sacks, one tackle for loss and a forced fumble in the 30–6 defeat.
 Mexico ultimately defeated France, 20–7, in the bronze medal game for their best finish since 2003.

+Ten years later, González was named to the senior national team roster ahead of a matchup against Canada at the Estadio Wilfrido Massieu on 13 December 2025.
+It was a provisional Gridiron Nations Championship (GNC) exhibition as Mexico has not yet been confirmed as a GNC member for 2026.